zkat/pattycake/README.md

 #### <a href="variables-always-assign"></a> > Variables always assign

 When the match pattern is a variable, it should simply assign to that variable, instead of trying to compare the value somehow.
+No variable binding prefix is required or supported -- variables bound in a `match` behave just like function arguments.

 ```js
 const y = 2